 The Skullcandy Dime 3 True Wireless are better budget-friendly buds than the Anker Soundcore P25i/P20i True Wireless.
 While both buds are well-built, the Skullcandy have a more neutral sound profile, which some users may prefer; they can block out more background noise and support multi-device pairing.
 However, the Anker are more comfortable and have many more EQ presets to help you adjust their sound.
 Their integrated mic offers a significantly better overall performance, too.

 The Skullcandy Dime 3 True Wireless and the Anker SoundCore Life P2 Truly Wireless are similarly performing wireless earbuds, but the Skullcandy offer better features.
-The Skullcandy have a more neutral sound profile overall and a longer continuous battery life, making them a great choice for commutes.
+The Skullcandy have better controls and a longer continuous battery life, making them a great choice for commutes.
 They also feature Bluetooth multi-point, allowing you to connect to multiple devices while working in the office.
-The Skullcandy also have better controls.
-The Anker have a longer total battery life, making them a solid choice for long journeys.
+On the other hand, the Anker have a longer total battery life, making them a solid choice for long journeys.

 The Skullcandy Dime 3 look similar to the Skullcandy Dime 2 True Wireless.
 They have a simple, sleek design with a brand logo positioned high up on each stem.
 They come in two colorways: 'True Black' and 'Bone'.
 Skullcandy also announced a limited edition selection of 'Acid Snow Camo' colorways to celebrate their 20th anniversary, which feature a camouflage patterned design in 'Black', 'Slate', 'Meta Mauve' and 'Dark Moss'.